krschroeder/base-elem-js/readme.md

     - Description: One or more objects to merge into the target object.

 #### Options
-The following options can be passed as part of configOrTarget:
+The following options can be passed as part of configuration as the first paramenter:

-- 'deep': Enables deep merging of nested objects.
+- 'deep'/true: Enables deep merging of nested objects.
 - 'noNull': Excludes properties with null values from the merged result.
 - 'noFalsy': Excludes properties with falsy values (`null, undefined, false, 0, ''`) from the merged result.
+- Or an array of the above.
 __note:__ Falsy or `null` values will not be removed from the base target object.

 #### Examples